 She gained further library experience working as a junior assistant in the well-known library founded by Chicago industrial magnate and philanthropist John Crerar.
 At that time, the Crerar Library was located on the fifth and sixth floors of a building annexed to the famous Marshall Field & Co.
 Store in Chicago’s Loop.
 Shortly after the turn of the century, Estelle would enter Arizona Territory and join President Parker’s staff at the University of Arizona.
 She would take on a dual role, instructor in English and librarian.

-The majority of surviving Mesoamerican codices come from three cultural areas: Mixtec, Mayan and Aztec, and this distinction is employed the way this site is organized.
-There are codices included in each section that are either from a region other than these three or they are codices whose origin is unclear.
 Chronologically the codices are divided into pre-Conquest and early colonial codices.
-While surviving Mixtec codices are generally pre-Conquest, i.e. without European influence, surviving Aztec codices all exhibit European colonial influcences in their styles.
+While surviving Mixtec codices are generally pre-Conquest (i.e. without European influence), surviving Aztec codices all exhibit European colonial influences in their styles.
 Generally, if a codex was colonial, we have included it in the group of Aztec colonial manuscripts.